Skip to Main Content

 4.9

-Pros and cons of a 30-year fixed refinance mortgage
+Pros of a 30-year fixed refinance mortgage

-• Provides more monthly cash flow: If you need money to pay down student loans or invest, the 30-year fixed gives you the most flexibility.
+• Provides more monthly cash flow: If you need money to pay down student loans or invest, the 30-year fixed loan gives you the most flexibility.

 • Plenty of choices: The 30-year fixed is the most popular type of mortgage, so there’s no shortage of lenders and loan programs to choose from.